-The following additional information is provided with reference to the 2004 OSCE Action Plan for the Promotion of Gender Equality in accordance with ministerial decision No. 14/04; as well as ministerial decision No. 14/05 on Women in Conflict Prevention, Crisis Management and Post- Conflict Rehabilitation, aiming at enhancing the implementation of the UN Security Council resolution 1325 (2000).
+The following additional information is provided with reference to the 2004 OSCE Action Plan for the Promotion of Gender Equality in accordance with ministerial decision No. 14/04; as well as ministerial decision No. 14/05 on Women in Conflict Prevention, Crisis Management and Post-Conflict Rehabilitation, aiming at enhancing the implementation of the UN Security Council resolution 1325 (2000).

 Iceland remains strongly committed to the implementation of UN Security Council Resolution 1325 on Women, Peace and Security and subsequent resolutions.
 Iceland adopted its first National Action Plan on resolution 1325 on 8 March 2008.
-In early 2013, a new NAP was adopted for the period 2013-2016, based on a review of the initial NAP and incorporating the main elements of the follow-up resolutions on women, peace and security.
+In early 2020, a new NAP was adopted for the period 2020-2022, based on a review of the initial NAP and incorporating the main elements of the follow-up resolutions on women, peace and security.
 The Ministry for Foreign Affairs is primarily responsible for the implementation of the NAP and the Icelandic International Development Agency (ICEIDA), which operates under the MFA, is partly responsible.
 The first annual report of the implementation of the new NAP is forthcoming.

 Iceland participates in international peacekeeping missions through contributions to multilateral organizations and the secondment of civilian experts, as part of international development cooperation.
-Peace building is one of three focus areas in Iceland's Strategy for International Development Cooperation 2013-2016, and gender equality and women's empowerment is defined as a cross-cutting issue.
-Women, Peace and Security is on of four key areas of emphasis n the Gender Equality Policy for Iceland's development cooperation 2013-2016
+Peace building is one of three focus areas in Iceland's Strategy for International Development Cooperation 2020-2022, and gender equality and women's empowerment is defined as a cross-cutting issue.

 The NAP on resolution 1325 plays an important role in Iceland's contribution to peace building.
 All personnel seconded to peacekeeping missions by the Iceland Crisis Response Unit receive a briefing on gender equality and the implementation of the resolution 1325 before deployment and must, throughout their deployment period, report on their progress in implementing the resolution.
 Since 2011, women have constituted the majority of personnel seconded by the ICRU.
 Two of the five countries of emphasis in Iceland's international development cooperation are fragile; Palestine and Afghanistan.
 The implementation of resolution 1325 is central to Iceland's support to both countries.

 Iceland continued its support in 2013 for the implementation of resolution 1325 within NATO, including by contributing a subject matter expert in the field of gender equality to the building Integrity Programme and a gender advisor to the ISAF mission, as well as with financial support to the work of the NATO Special Representative for Women, Peace and Security (UNSCR 1325 Trust Fund).